What is the Difference Between Severance Pay and Termination Pay?

 Severance Pay

-Unlike termination pay, not all employees are entitled to severance pay.
+Unlike termination pay, not all employees are entitled to severance pay under the ESA.
 Pursuant to the ESA, severance pay is compensation paid to a qualified employee whose employment has been “severed”.

 An employee qualifies for severance pay if their employment has been severed and: